J. C. Caroline: Playing career

 Caroline played college football for the Illinois Fighting Illini as a halfback, where he lettered in 1953 and 1954.
 Caroline led the nation in rushing with 1,256 yards in 1953 as a sophomore, and was named All-American.

 Signed for $15,000, Caroline played with the Toronto Argonauts.
 After being cut by the Argonauts, Caroline signed with the Montreal Alouettes, where he rushed for 575 yards in his first season.
 He played in the 1955 Grey Cup game.
-In 1956, Caroline earned a physical education degree from Florida A&M University and was drafted by the Chicago Bears with the 82nd overall pick in the 1956 NFL draft.
+In 1956, Caroline earned a physical education degree from Florida A&M University and was drafted in the seventh round by the Chicago Bears with the 82nd overall pick in the 1956 NFL draft.

 Caroline had a 10-year career with the Bears.
 Playing as a cornerback, Caroline finished his career with 24 interceptions and six touchdowns, two rushing, one receiving, one fumble recovery, and two on interceptions.
 Caroline intercepted Johnny Unitas's first NFL career pass attempt and returned it for a touchdown.
 He was a two-way player for the Bears' 1956 Western Conference champions and a cornerback on the 1963 NFL championship team.